-Firstly, it is recommended that project sponsors/owners shall report and disclose information related to emissions, pollution, biodiversity targets and impact, risk management, strategy and governance in accordance with required standards or prevailing international standards, where the disclosed information shall be available in Chinese and the major languages of the host countries.
-Secondly, it is necessary for the project sponsors/owners to provide a set of easy-to-access and transparent grievance redress mechanisms, set up liaison offices, and make contact methods (phone number and e-mail address) readily available for stakeholders to express concerns.
-Thirdly, it is suggested that all stakeholders, including project sponsors/owners, host country governments, financial institutions, etc. should further enhance collaboration to share environmental data and best practices and enhance global data repositories on climate and biodiversity.
-For example, the Equator Principles encourage financial institutions to share biodiversity data of their projects that are not commercially sensitive with Global Biodiversity Information Facility (BGIF) and relevant national and global data repositories.
+It is recommended that project sponsors/owners shall report and disclose information related to emissions, pollution, biodiversity targets and impact, risk management, strategy and governance in accordance with required standards or prevailing international standards, where the disclosed information shall be available in Chinese and the major languages of the host countries.
+It is necessary for the project sponsors/owners to provide a set of easy-to-access and transparent grievance redress mechanisms, set up liaison offices, and make contact methods (phone number and e-mail address) readily available for stakeholders to express concerns.
+It is suggested that all stakeholders, including project sponsors/owners, host country governments, financial institutions, etc. should further enhance collaboration to share environmental data and best practices and enhance global data repositories on climate and biodiversity data of their projects that are not commercially sensitive with Global Biodiversity Information Facility (BGIF) and relevant national and global data repositories.